eharada/Data_Viz_Lab_7/README.md

 ![image](https://user-images.githubusercontent.com/32119820/32310030-c32154d6-bf4c-11e7-872a-7d05cfbf67ca.png)

 After removing the outliers, we can see that 2014 actually had the highest number of security breaches rather than 2016 (what we previously believed).
-Because 2014 is vastly greater, we will focus on 2014 and the surrounding years to see if we can still support our claim.
+Because 2014 is vastly greater, we will focus on that and the surrounding years to see if we can still support our claim.

 ![image](https://user-images.githubusercontent.com/32119820/32310388-1d528e5a-bf4f-11e7-9d08-4aeb21102430.png)